Logo-LLM: Local and Global Modeling with Large Language Models for Time Series Forecasting: Introduction

-Inspired by the above insights, we propose a hierarchical \textbf{Lo}cal and \textbf{g}l\textbf{o}bal modeling \textbf{LLM}-based framework called \textbf{Logo-LLM} that jointly models local and global features through the representational capacity of LLMs.
-Logo-LLM employs a pre-trained GPT2 \cite{radford2019gpt2} backbone and freezes most parameters for fine-tuning to extract multi-layer semantic representations, explicitly using the early-layer features to capture local temporal variations and the deep-layer features to encode global dependencies.
+Inspired by the above insights, we propose a \textbf{Lo}cal and \textbf{g}l\textbf{o}bal modeling \textbf{LLM}-based framework called \textbf{Logo-LLM} that models local and global features through LLM's representations.
+Logo-LLM employs a pre-trained GPT2 (~\cite{radford2019gpt2}) backbone to extract multi-layer semantic representations, explicitly using the early-layer features to capture local temporal variations and the deep-layer features to encode global dependencies.
 To effectively align these heterogeneous features with temporal data, we design two specialized modules: the Global-Mixer, which integrates global representations to model long-range dependencies, and the Local-Mixer, which aligns local representations to capture short-term fluctuations.
-Decoupling local and global modeling enables more precise capture of multi-scale temporal patterns, addressing the limitation of relying solely on final-layer LLM representations.
-The experimental results on diverse real-world benchmarks demonstrate that Logo-LLM consistently achieves superior performance in long-term forecasting, with strong generalization in few-shot and zero-shot settings under limited data.
+Decoupling local and global modeling enables more precise capture of multi-scale temporal patterns, addressing the limitation of relying solely on final-layer outputs.
+The experimental results on real-world benchmarks demonstrate that Logo-LLM consistently achieves superior performance in long-term forecasting, with strong generalization in few-shot and zero-shot settings under limited data.
 Notably, our approach maintains competitive complexity, offering an efficient yet powerful alternative for temporal modeling with LLMs.